DarkBlueStealth/QWERTYLang/README.md

 # QWERTYLang
-QWERTYLang is a stupid programming language that I made within 1 and a half days.
+QWERTYLang is a stupid esoteric programming language that I made within 1 and a half days.

 Sadly this only works for Windows devices, I will add compatibility to linux and maybe macOS.